silverlogic/baseapp-frontend/packages/tsconfig/README.md

 ## **Overview**

-These are base shared `tsconfig.json`s from which all other `tsconfig.json`'s inherit from.
+These are `typescript` configurations that can be extended from.

 ## **Installation**
 You can install the package via npm, yarn or pnpm: